hellory4n/starry3d/docs/format_starryvox.md

 Starryvox should have the extension `.stvox` while Starrypal should have the extension `.stpal`.

+Both formats are always little endian, as that's the default on both x86 and ARM

 ## Header

 The header, as the name implies, is at the start of the file.
 This is the Starryvox header: